 The Church of Jesus Christ of Latter-day Saints Office Building, 50 E. North Temple (240-2452) is open for year-round tours to the 26th-floor Observation Deck.

 The International Peace Gardens, 1060 S. 900 West, inside Jordan Park, have botanical displays representing 25 countries.

 The Days of '47 World Champion Rodeo is one of the world's biggest PRCA rodeos.
-It runs seven days prior to July 24th in the Delta Center (250-3890).
+It runs every year in July.